Tongue Ties and Lip Ties Can Affect Breastfeeding

 - Speech delays or inability to speak clearly

-- Gap between upper or lower front teeth
+- The gap between upper or lower front teeth

 - Teeth coming in crooked

-- Cavities due to inability to clear teeth effectively
+- Cavities due to inability to clean teeth effectively

 - Inability to lick lips, suck on candy, drink from a straw properly, kiss, or play a wind instrument